Mass Finishing and Deburring for Small Parts

 • Sickle and scythe blades: Having the ideal finish on your blades will help ensure a swift harvest, saving you time, effort and money.

-• Pitchfork tines: As with blades, having sharp hayfork tines will make it possible to do the job with less effort.
+• Pitchfork tines: As with blades, having sharp tools like hayfork tines will make it possible to do the job with less effort.

 • Grinder-mixer machine parts: Mass finishing the smaller parts of this machine for smooth operation will support its ability to grind and pulverize constituents like grain and rice.